ivandimitrov1/icesync/README.md

 - SQL Server
 - Docker (needed for the tests and app deploy)

-## App deploy
-- open the terminal from the root folder and execute **docker compose up**, then the FE will be accessible from localhost:3000 and the backend from localhost:8080

 ## Development phase
 - start a sqlserver via docker or download and start local sqlserver
 - start the **IceSync.sln** file and then build and start the project, (adjust the appsettings.json if needed), it should be accessbile from localhost:8081/swagger
 - open frontend sync-app folder and run '**npm install**' , then '**npm start**'.
 The backend url is already binded in the .env file.

+- to add a new migration, set Infrastructure prj as a start project and run 'dotnet ef --startup-project ../IceSync.Api/ migrations add MigrationScriptName -o Data/Migrations'

+## App deploy
+- open the terminal from the root folder and execute **docker compose up**, then the FE will be accessible from localhost:3000 and the backend from localhost:8080